PerchCredit/vouched_flutter/example/README.md

-# vouched_plugin_example
+# vouched_example

-Demonstrates how to use the vouched_plugin plugin.
+Demonstrates how to use the vouched plugin.

 ## Getting Started